awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 ## Resources created<a name="image-builder-resources"></a>

-When you create a pipeline, no resources external to Image Builder are created\.
-It is only when an image is created via the pipeline schedule, the **Run Pipeline **action from the Image Builder console, the `StartImagePipelineExecution` API, or the `CreateImage` API that resources external to Image Builder are created\.
-The following resources are created during image creation\.
+When you create a pipeline, no resources external to Image Builder are created, unless the following is true:
++ When an image is created through the pipeline schedule
++ When you choose **Run Pipeline** from the **Actions** menu in the Image Builder console
++ When you run either of these commands from the API or AWS CLI: StartImagePipelineExecution or CreateImage

+The following resources are created during the image build process:

+**AMI image pipelines**
-+ Amazon EC2 Instance
++ Amazon EC2 Instance \(*temporary*\)
-+ SSM Inventory Association \(via SSM State Manager\) \(if `EnhancedImageMetadata` is Enabled\)
++ SSM Inventory Association \(through SSM State Manager\) `EnhancedImageMetadata` is Enabled\) on the Amazon EC2 instance
 + Amazon EC2 AMI
-+ EBS Snapshot \(associated with Amazon EC2 AMI\)
++ The Amazon EBS Snapshot associated with Amazon EC2 AMI

+**Container image pipelines**
++ Docker container running on an Amazon EC2 instance \(*temporary*\)
++ SSM Inventory Association \(through SSM State Manager\) `EnhancedImageMetadata` is Enabled\) on the Amazon EC2 instance
++ Docker container image
++ Dockerfile

-After the AMI has been created, all of the resources are deleted except for the Amazon EBS Snapshot and the Amazon EC2 AMI\.
+After the image has been created, all of the temporary resources are deleted\.

 ## Testing<a name="image-builder-testing"></a>

 Generally, each test consists of a test script, a test binary, and test metadata\.
 The test script contains the orchestration commands to start the test binary, which can be written in any language supported by the OS\.
 Exit status codes indicate the test outcome\.
 Test metadata describes the test and its behavior \(for example, the name, description, paths to test binary, and expected duration\)\.

-To update the tests in an image recipe using the EC2 Image Builder console, follow the steps to [create a new recipe version](image-builder-recipes.md#create-recipe-version), and then update the **Test Components **under **Components**\.

 ## Distribution<a name="image-builder-distribution"></a>

-EC2 Image Builder can distribute AMIs to any AWS Region\.
-The AMI is copied to each Region that you specify in the account used to build the image\.
-You can define AMI launch permissions to control which AWS accounts are permitted to launch EC2 instances with the created AMI\.
+EC2 Image Builder can distribute AMIs or container images to any AWS Region\.
+The image is copied to each Region that you specify in the account used to build the image\.

+For AMI output images, you can define AMI launch permissions to control which AWS accounts are permitted to launch Amazon EC2 instances with the created AMI\.
 For example, you can make the image private, public, or share with specific accounts\.
-If you both distribute the AMI to other Regions and define launch permissions for other accounts, the launch permissions are propagated to the AMIs in all of the Regions in which the AMI is distributed\.
+If you both distribute the AMI to other Regions, and define launch permissions for other accounts, the launch permissions are propagated to the AMIs in all of the Regions in which the AMI is distributed\.

-To update your distribution settings using the EC2 Image Builder console, follow the steps to [create a new recipe version](image-builder-recipes.md#create-recipe-version), and on the **Configure additional settings** page, update the **AWS Regions** and/or **Launch permissions** under **AMI Distribution settings**\.
+To update your distribution settings using the Image Builder console, follow the steps to [Create a new image recipe version \(console\)](create-image-recipes.md#create-image-recipe-version-console), or [Create a new container recipe version \(console\)](create-container-recipes.md#create-container-recipe-version)\.

 ## Sharing Resources<a name="image-builder-distribution"></a>

-To share components, image recipes, or images with other accounts or within AWS Organizations, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.
+To share components, recipes, or images with other accounts or within AWS Organizations, see [Share EC2 Image Builder resources](manage-shared-resources.md)\.

 ## Compliance<a name="image-builder-compliance"></a>